JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_6_reconnaissance/1_Reconnaissance/README.md

 ## Web Exploration

 ### HTTrack
 This is a simple tool ith which you can download websites.
-Afterwards it is possible to run the website locally so you can peruse it for weaknesses offline at your own leisure.
+Afterward it is possible to run the website locally so you can peruse it for weaknesses offline at your own leisure.
 While the tool is simple to use there are some limitations.
 A lot of websites are big, filled with Gigabytes of data.
 This tool is more suitable to download and emulate personal and hobbyist webpages.
 For ease of use HTTrack also comes with a GUI version, WebHTTrack.
 So lets first install them on Ubuntu.

-Afterwards it is easy to start the software, just type in webhttrack without sudo.
+Afterward it is easy to start the software, just type in webhttrack without sudo.

 ```
 $ webhttrack